Jarvis-Consulting-Group/jarvis_data_eng-riavisweswaran/linux_sql/README.md

 - _crontab:_
   - Crontab monitors the data on each server by running host_usage.sh every minute.
   - The server usage statistics are stored and updated minute-to-minute in the PostgreSQL database
-- _queries.sql:_
-  - Users can write SQL queries to retrieve the data stored in the PostgreSQL database

 ## Database Modeling
 The host_info table is used to store hardware specifications of each Linux host.